Peter Sargent's Books

-Peter Sargent’s new book will be published on Thursday, October 1, 2020.
+Peter Sargent’s new book was published on Thursday, October 1, 2020.
 Entitled My Word! it is an informative and entertaining read.
 The book explores the history of words, where they came from and how our use of them continues to change in a fast-paced world.

 Do you want to...